Physical fitness and memory

 Aerobic exercise has been shown to be beneficial for various forms of cognition, including episodic and working memory.
 Several ongoing projects in the lab are investigating whether and how aerobic fitness relates to memory performance in both older and younger adults.
 Additionally, we are examining the relationship between memory and other forms of exercise, such as resistance training and yoga.

 Caffeine's stimulating effects on the nervous system and its ability to increase wakefulness and attention are well characterized.
 The degree to which caffeine affects episodic memory remains underspecified, however.
-In an ongoing series of studies, we aim to better understand caffeine's influence on memory encoding, consolidation, and retrieval in young adults, with an emphasis on caffeine's effects on false or distorted memories.
+In an ongoing series of studies, we aim to better understand caffeine's influence on memory encoding, consolidation, and retrieval in young adults.

 As mobile devices become increasingly popular, what impact, if any, is such technology use having on cognition?
 Several studies in the lab are investigating whether and how technology use impacts episodic memory.
 For example, what is the relationship between media multitasking and memory?
 Is the use of apps that encourage relaxation more beneficial to memory consolidation than those that require active cognitive engagement?